Louis L. Pierron

-Louis L. Pierron was a member of the Wisconsin State Assembly.
+Louis L. Pierron (1870–1955) was a member of the Wisconsin State Assembly.

 Biography

-Pierron was born on March 10, 1870, in Belgium (town), Wisconsin.
+Pierron was born on March 10, 1870, in the town of Belgium, Wisconsin.
 He at one point attended high school in St. Francis, Wisconsin.

+He died in Plymouth, Wisconsin on June 20, 1955.

 Career

 Pierron was a member of the Assembly during the 1919 and 1921 sessions.
 Other positions he held include school board chairman and treasurer, as well as justice of the peace.
 He was a Republican.